-In 2017, we found three Cochrane reviews (Barrington, 2017a, 2017b [update of 2010]; Gebistorf, 2016) and one consensus statement (Hansmann, 2016) for this policy update.
+In 2017, we found three Cochrane reviews (Barrington, 2017a, 2017b [update of 2010]; Gebistorf, 2016) for this policy update.
 The new evidence found that inhaled nitric oxide is effective at an initial concentration of 20 ppm for term and near-term infants with hypoxic respiratory failure who do not have a diaphragmatic hernia, but it is not an effective treatment for preterm infants (Barrington, 2017a, 2017b).
 For adults with acute respiratory distress syndrome, inhaled nitric oxide results in a transient improvement in oxygenation but not a reduction in mortality, and may increase renal impairment (Gebistorf, 2016).
+These results do not change previous findings.
+Therefore, no policy changes are warranted.